© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Mill gas plant, Shaw Lodge Mills is a scheduled monument protected by Historic England under reference 1005783.
 View the official record →

-Mill gas plant, Shaw Lodge Mills is a Victorian industrial structure located in Yorkshire, England.
+Mill Gas Plant, Shaw Lodge Mills is a nineteenth-century industrial gasworks installation located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005783.

 Mill gas plant, Shaw Lodge Mills is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005783.